- DaVinci Resolve 12.5 User Guide

 The good thing is, DaVinci Resolve also features auto save mechanism, which allows you to set the auto saving parameters for each project.
 The article below will help you to use Auto save feature and techniques to get back the crashed projects using Auto Save facility on DVR timeline.

 If DaVinci Resolve often crashes on your computer and your work is gone always, maybe you need to use a simple video editor which has lower requirement of computer configuration.
-We recommend you to try Wondershare Filmora, which has both and Mac and Windows versions.
+We recommend you to try Wondershare FilmoraPro, which has both and Mac and Windows versions.
+You can enable project auto saving by customizing different frequency, and you can also change saving project path by your choice.
+If you want to make professional video easily, download it now to have a try (free)!

 Part 1: How to Enable Auto Save Feature in DaVinci Resolve?